 The life insurance segment is characterized by fierce competition.
-Most insurance companies are active in this insurance segment and 94.7% of the life insurance market is dominated by the five large insurance companies: Migdal, Clal, Harel, the Phoenix and Menorah.
+Most insurance companies are active in this insurance segment and 94.5% of the life insurance market is dominated by the five large insurance companies: Migdal, Clal, Harel, the Phoenix and Menorah.
 The share of the Company in the life insurance segment out of total premium turnover in the reported period is 0.4%.
+The share of the Company in insurance policies without a savings component (death risk - individual) is 3.9%.